Sonora Stagecoach

 Sonora Stagecoach is a 1944 American black-and-white Western film starring Bob Steele, Hoot Gibson and Chief Thundercloud.
 Directed, produced and written by Robert Emett Tansey for Monogram Pictures, the film was released in the United States on June 10, 1944.

 Plot

 The Trail Blazers cowboys (Hoot Gibson, Bob Steele, and Chief Thundercloud) are escorting a prisoner accused of bank robbery back to justice in order to stand trial.
-Along the way, The Trail Blazers become convinced that the prisoner may innocent, and several attempts are made on his life during the ride.
+Along the way, The Trail Blazers become convinced that the prisoner may be innocent, and several attempts are made on his life during the ride.
 A trap is then set for the real thieves.